 -

-October 2022 - Essay Tower Construction
+Oct2022: English II - Essay Tower Construction

 Mrs. Robertson's English II class attempted to make towers out of four sheets of paper.
 This activity helped the students learn the necessity of a proper foundation in writing an essay.